Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

-Beyond adopting specific features, we broadened the conversation to how people often engage with AI systems passively without realizing their power to influence outcomes.
-Four participants attributed this to perceiving AI as an inscrutable "black box," which discourages curiosity and reduces willingness to engage with controls.
-To address this, participants proposed ways to prompt people to care more about their agency and power.
+Beyond specific features, we broadened the conversation to how people often engage with AI systems passively without realizing their power to influence outcomes.
+Four participants attributed this to the perception of AI as an inscrutable \textit{“black box”} that reduces curiosity and discourages user control.
+To counter this, participants proposed ways to cultivate long-term mindsets that help people better recognize and care about their agency and power.